zspitz/strict-mode-ts/README.md

 Component re-render can be triggered by toggling the theme with the button at the top of the page.

+Component mount/unmount can be triggered using the checkbox.

 To install:

 `npm i`